visgl/deck.gl/docs/layers/grid-layer.md

 * Default: `false`

-When set to true, aggregation is performed on GPU, provided other conditions are met, for more details check `GPU Aggregation` section below.
-GPU aggregation can be 2 to 3 times faster depending upon number of points and number of cells.
+When set to true, aggregation is performed on GPU, provided other conditions are met, for more details check the `GPU Aggregation` section below.
+GPU aggregation can be a lot faster than CPU depending upon the number of points and number of cells.

-**Note:** GPU Aggregation is faster only when using large data sets (point count is more than 500K), for smaller data sets GPU Aggregation could be potentially slower than CPU Aggregation.
+**Note:** GPU Aggregation is faster only when using large data sets.
+For smaller data sets GPU Aggregation could be potentially slower than CPU Aggregation.

 ##### `material` (Object, optional)